Laxmannegi/C-I/README.md

 }
 ```

-Drawback of Array
+**Drawback of Array**
 1. Increasing the size
 2. You can never insert value at middle of the Array / Inserting values into the middle.
 3. Deleting or removing values from the middle

+**ArrayList**
 1. Auto Resizing ( The size of your array automatically increment whenever we keep adding new values to it.)
 2. It is possible to insert the values in middle of the collections
 3. Possible delete or remove the values in middle of the collections

-The Collection Which are introduced in the 1.0 are known as
+The Collection Which are introduced in the 1.0 are known as Non-Generic Collections:
-Non-Generic Collections:
-System.Collections - Stack, Queue, LinkedList, SortedList, ArrayList, Hashtable
+**System.Collections** - Stack, Queue, LinkedList, SortedList, ArrayList, Hashtable

 Difference between an Array and ArrayList: